jpachecou-zz/SwiftyHelpers/README.md

 		```

 	- Removing recursively subViews from `UIView`, simply using the `removeAllSubViews`

-	-Public method `getSubviewIntoView` is used recursively in order to get a specific subView, with a concrete class, inside of the `UIView` subviews.
+	- Public method `getSubviewIntoView` is used recursively in order to get a specific subView, with a concrete class, inside of the `UIView` subviews.

 		```swift
 		let fooSubview: FooView = getSubviewIntoView(self.view)